-The boundaries and names shown and the designations used on this map do not imply official endorsement or acceptance by the United Nations Dotted line represents approximately the Line of Control in Jammu and Kashmir agreed upon by India and Pakistan.
-The final status of Jammu and Kashmir has not vet been agreed upon by the parties Final boundary between the Republic of Sudan and the Republic of South Sudan has not yet been determined.
+Dotted line represents approximately the Line of Control in Jammu and Kashmir agreed upon by India and Pakistan.
+The final status of Jammu and Kashmir has not yet been agreed upon by the parties.
+Final boundary between the Republic of Sudan and the Republic of South Sudan has not yet been determined.
+References to Kosovo shall be understood to be in the context of Security Council Resolution 1244 (1999).